richmahn/en_tn/gen/front/intro.md

 #### What is one way in which Genesis marks the beginning of important sections? ####

-Genesis uses one Hebrew phrase that the ULB translates as "this is the record of," "these were the events concerning," or "these were the descendants of."
+Genesis uses one Hebrew phrase that the ULT translates as "this is the record of," "these were the events concerning," or "these were the descendants of."
 The information in these sections may have come from sources much older than Moses.
 These passages are 2:4; 5:1; 6:9; 10:1; 11:10, 27; 25:12, 19; 36:1, 9; 37:2.

 If the translator wants to translate in only two ways, we recommend for most passages a phrase such as, "this is the record about" or "this is information about."
 Some passages will be better translated, however, as "These were the descendants of."